Jane Harrison for Raleigh

 icon of light bulb

-Community Engagement: City decisions should be community centered.
+City decisions should be community centered.
 We must recognize the voices of the most affected groups, including historically marginalized communities and impacted neighbors.
-I served as co-chair of the West Raleigh CAC (Community Advocacy Council), bringing attention to proposed rezonings, land use changes, and neighbor needs in District D. We need forums like CACs and neighborhood associations to convene across the city, sharing information and developing leadership capacity to bring the best ideas forward.
+I served as co-chair of the West Raleigh CAC (Community Advocacy Council), bringing attention to proposed rezonings, land use changes, public safety, and neighbor needs in District D. We need forums like CACs and neighborhood associations to convene across the city, sharing information and developing leadership capacity to bring the best ideas forward.
 I actively engage with residents about the issues that matter to them most.

-Affordable Housing: As the city grows, we can’t leave people behind.
+As the city grows, we can’t leave people behind.
 I support initiatives to help residents stay in their homes, as well as community benefit agreements for new developments that provide affordable housing.
 I am an active member of the ONE Wake coalition, a group of 40+ faith based organizations that advocates for affordable housing, living wage jobs, and quality education throughout Wake County.
 I understand market forces and recognize we have the power to shape them.

 icon of house